 Warning: This place is one of the most popular on the island.
 The parking lot gets packed extremely quickly and, unlike most other places, Hanauma Bay Nature Preserve gets difficult to snorkel with how many other people come here for an awesome underwater experience.

 But it is worth a visit!
 We saw so many amazingly colored fish, and Buddy even spotted an octopus hiding in some rocks.

 If you go, the entry fee is $7.50 per adult, and you will have to watch a short video about how to make sure this preserve stays so beautiful.
 But, if you go before they open you get to skip the fee and the video!
 Woop!
 It is also important to note that it is closed every Tuesday.

 Getting parking for this lush trail is a pain, but we figured out a great hack!
-We paid to park at the arboretum, went on the hike, then went back to enjoy the flowers and plants at the arboretum.
-Surprisingly, we enjoyed the trails there more than the waterfall hike!
+We paid to park at the Lyon Arboretum, went on the hike, then went back to enjoy the flowers and plants at the arboretum.
+Surprisingly, we enjoyed the trails there more than the Manoa Falls Hike!

 We put this off for our entire trip, because we knew it would be really busy and hard to park.
 But, when we went on our last weekend to see the Friday fireworks, it really wasn’t too bad!
 We found parking in a garage and were able to stand in a decent spot amongst the crowds to enjoy the show.
 We enjoyed wandering around bustling Waikiki, and tried some yummy samples at the Honolulu Cookie company.
 It is expensive though!
 No $12 drinks for us, just some beers at the house later!

-Another place we enjoyed was Ka’ena Point Trail where we watched a monk seal lounge on the beach.
+Another favorite of the Oahu hikes we went on was Ka’ena Point Trail where we watched a monk seal lounge on the beach.
 We also loved our day of volunteering for the Molokai 2 Oahu Paddleboard Race, and of course happy hour at Kona Brewery after!